 - They tend to made locally for local consumption.
 This is good for the local economy and it reduces freight and fuel consumption.

 - They are made to be savoured.
-Preferring quality rather than quantity will reduce consumption overall.
-In the case of beer and other types of foods it is good for your health as well.
+Preferring quality rather than quantity will tend to reduce overall consumption.
+In the case of beer and other types of foods, it is good for your health as well.

 - There is more variety.
 This is real variety, not just essentially the same product with a different label.

 - Craft goods have more of a human ‘soul’.
-They are made with the passion of real craftspeople, not the faceless precision of an automated factory.
+Real craftspeople make them with passion, not the faceless precision of an automated factory.